 - You will be given a Declaration of Major form to complete and turn in to the Registrar’s Office

 - You will be assigned a professional or faculty advisor from the department of your new major

 Self-assessments are a fun and helpful way to get to know yourself better and make it easier to figure out what major or career is the best option for you.
-At UNE, we offer two self-assessments to Undeclared students through the Academic Advising Center and our Career Services office.
+At UNE, we offer two self-assessments to Undeclared students through the Academic and Career Advising Center.
 To take these assessment, you will need to make an appointment with a trained professional who can administer the assessment and interpret the results.

 Assessments offered at UNE:

 - Strong Interest Inventory: As assessment that provides general information about your career interests and how they compare to those of people in various occupations.

 - Myers-Briggs Type Indicator (MBTI): A personality assessment that examine your preferences and explores various career options based on natural tendencies and preferences

 If I am an Undeclared student, can I still graduate in four years?

 Yes.
 You will work with an advisor that will help you to explore your options while still satisfying core, major and elective requirements within the majors of interest.

 You must declare your major by March 15 of your second year.